simoncozens/fonts-and-layout/localisation.md

 The Latin letter "i" (and sometimes "j") turns out to need special handling.
 For one thing, in Turkish, as we've mentioned before, lower case "i" uppercases to "İ".

 Unicode knows this, so when people ask their word processors to turn their text into upper case, the word processor replaces the Latin letter "i" with the Turkish capital version, LATIN CAPITAL LETTER I WITH DOT ABOVE U+0130.
 Fine.
 Your font then gets the right character to render.
 However, what about the case (ha, ha) when you ask the word processor for small capitals?
-Small capitals are a typographic refinement, which changes the *presentation* of the characters, but not the characters themselves.
+Small capitals are a typographic refinement, which changes the *presentation* of the characters, *but not the characters themselves*.
 Your font will still be asked to process a lower case Latin letter i, but to present it as a small caps version - which means you do not get the advantage of the application doing the Unicode case mapping for you.
 You have to do it yourself.

 > In fact, *any* time the font is asked to make presentational changes to glyphs, you need to implement any character-based special casing by hand.
 What we say here for small-caps Turkish i is also valid for German sharp-s and so on.